juandelgadobernal/netflix-testing/README.md

 ```
 ## Notes
 * **To Do/In Progresss :**
-Implement HTMLReports, the multirun in diferents browsers in parallel (even consider the options as Browserstack), Besides the code best practies and refactor after a code review.
+Implement HTMLReports, the multi-run in different browsers in parallel (even consider the options as Browserstack), Besides the code best practies and refactor after a code review.